ROCm/rocprofiler-systems/README.md

 rocprof-sys-python -- ./script.py
 ```

+> [!NOTE]
-Please note, the first argument after the double-hyphen *must be a Python script*, e.g. `rocprof-sys-python -- ./script.py`.
+> The first argument after the double-hyphen must be a Python script, e.g. `rocprof-sys-python -- ./script.py`.

 If you need to specify a specific python interpreter version, use `rocprof-sys-python-X.Y` where `X.Y` is the Python
 major and minor version: